dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 occasion.<a href="#footnotes">(8)</a>

-Colonel Lowrey continued to have extensive involvement in the revolutionary events immediately following the Declaration of Independence, as a delegate at the Constitutional Convention of the state of Pennsylvania held at Philadelphia from July 15-September 28, 1776.<a href="#footnotes">(9)</a> Through this historical account we can understand how
+Colonel Lowrey continued to have extensive involvement in the revolutionary events immediately following the Declaration of Independence, as a delegate at the Constitutional Convention of the State of Pennsylvania held at Philadelphia from July 15-September 28, 1776.<a href="#footnotes">(9)</a> Through this historical account we can understand how
 Colonel Alexander Lowrey had strong relationships with Benjamin Franklin and fellow Congressional leaders, and direct contact with the Committee of Five members in Philadelphia during June - September, 1776.
 Colonel Lowery's